collardeau/react-with-state-props/README.md

   }
 ];

-// Use the `react-with-state-props` Store component to initiate state and actions
+// Use the `react-with-state-props` to initiate state and actions
   <Store
     withState={withState}
     render={props => {
-      // render whatever you want with the state and action you just created! return <MyApp {...props} />;
+      // render whatever you want
+      return <MyApp {...props} />;
     }}
   />
 /*
-your render function is being passed these props:
+the render function is being passed these props:
 {
   todos: []
   actions: {